Ayoub Khan: Member of Parliament

 In May 2024, a general election was called.
-A precondition of standing as a Liberal Democrat was that Khan would have been limited by the party when talking about the war against Gaza.
+A precondition of standing as a Liberal Democrat was that Khan would have been limited by the party when talking about the Gaza war.
 Instead, he resigned from the Liberal Democrats and stood as an independent candidate for the Birmingham Perry Barr constituency.
 In an interview preceding the election, he stated his belief that independent candidates across the country responded to a broad public desire for "a new form of politics", free from "the influence of big companies".
 During the election campaign, his wife suffered a brain injury in a fall, which resulted in Khan reducing his campaigning efforts to be with his wife.
 Khan said that it was eye-opening and provoked him to "double down efforts" with reducing NHS wait times.
 Ayoub Khan was elected as an independent MP for Perry Barr, with 35.5% of the vote, overturning the incumbent Labour MP Khalid Mahmood's 15,000 vote majority to win by 507 votes.
 Following his victory, he appointed George Galloway's campaign manager James Giles as his chief of staff.

 Khan sponsored the independent–Green "Amendment B" to abolish the two-child benefit cap, and voted in support of the Scottish National Party's "Amendment D" to abolish the cap.
 Both amendments were voted down by the Labour Party.
 Shortly after the vote Ayoub Khan, Shockat Adam, Jeremy Corbyn, Adnan Hussain, and Iqbal Mohamed produced a joint letter decrying the two major parties and stating the need for a caring alternative.
 Adam and Corbyn had been in discussions with Khan, Hussain, and Mohamed regarding how to impact policy, with Adam stating that the five were "looking at options that would give us more access to the levers of power".

 On 2 September 2024, Khan became a founding member of the Independent Alliance parliamentary group.